 - Catalogue, eBooks, databases and eResources

 - Word, Excel, PowerPoint

 Wheel-chair accessible public access computers are available at The Edge (in the Digital Media Lab and Fabrication Lab) and on levels 1-4 of the State Library building at South Bank.

 State Library membership is required for computer access.

-Further assistance is available, whether online, by phone or in person, through the Ask Us service.
+Further assistance is available over the phone, in person, or through the ask a librarian service.

 Visitors are encouraged to provide feedback on our inclusive spaces and services through the online feedback form, or by speaking to a staff member.